 The most significant environmental issues are industrial pollution and seasonal smoke/haze resulting from forest fires in Indonesia; and the finite land and freshwater resources to support a very high population density.

 Outside conservation areas, much of the natural dense forest and swamp flora have been cleared, although there is extensive planting on any spare ground in urban areas, and Singapore aims to be a ‘garden city state’.
 To control the impact of industry and urban development, environmental regulations are strict.
-Forest covers 3% of the land area and there was no significant loss of forest cover during 1990–2010.
-Arable land comprises 1% of the total land area.
+Forest covers three per cent of the land area and there was no significant loss of forest cover during 1990–2012.
+Arable land comprises one per cent of the total land area.

 The last tiger was shot in 1932.
-Most of the animals found in Singapore are confined to the rainforest area of the nature reserves and include the flying lemur, squirrels and the long- tailed macaque.
-Despite the urbanisation of the country, there are over 300 species of birds.
+Most of the animals found in Singapore are confined to the rainforest area of the nature reserves and include flying lemurs, squirrels and long-tailed macaques.
+Despite the urbanisation of the country, there are over 300 species of bird.
+Some ten mammal species and 14 bird species are thought to be endangered (2014).

 Secretary-General extends his condolences following the death of Lee Kuan Yew, Singapore’s first Prime Minister